hadetan/MVP-ai-screen-capture/story.md

 - [ ] When a window is closed, the pipeline exits gracefully with an error reported and the state is revertible to start again.

 Audio capture — System sound
-- [ ] The app captures the system output (audio going to speaker) as a monitor source and produces audio chunks synchronized with timestamps.
+- [x] The app captures the system output (audio going to speaker) as a monitor source and produces audio chunks synchronized with timestamps.
-- [ ] The audio chunk contains metadata such as sample rate, channels, sample format, and timestamp.
+- [x] The audio chunk contains metadata such as sample rate, channels, sample format, and timestamp.
-- [ ] `DEBUG_SAVE` offers a raw PCM dump with sample-rate and channels specified for inspection.
+- [x] `DEBUG_SAVE` offers a raw PCM dump with sample-rate and channels specified for inspection.

 Audio capture — Microphone toggle
-- [ ] When `mic` is toggled ON before a `start_capture`, the capture includes mic data as an additional audio stream.
+- [x] When `mic` is toggled ON before a `start_capture`, the capture includes mic data as an additional audio stream.
-- [ ] The mic stream does not overwrite the system audio stream; both can be captured as separate consumer channels and mixed later if needed.
+- [x] The mic stream does not overwrite the system audio stream; both can be captured as separate consumer channels and mixed later if needed.

 Chunking & Metadata
-- [ ] Chunks are created at the configured interval (~5s default) with proper timestamps and chunk IDs.
+- [x] Chunks are created at the configured interval (~5s default) with proper timestamps and chunk IDs.
-- [ ] Each chunk includes: start_ts, duration, stream IDs (video, audio, mic if any), and a simple header for the bytes that follow.
+- [x] Each chunk includes: start_ts, duration, stream IDs (video, audio, mic if any), and a simple header for the bytes that follow.
 - [ ] System handles backpressure: if the consumer is slow or blocked, the app signals a buffer threshold (e.g., drop frames or slow the pipeline in a configurable manner).

 Tauri UI & Commands
-- [ ] `start_capture`/`stop_capture` commands are exposed and clickable in the frontend UI.
+- [ ] `start_capture`/`stop_capture` commands are exposed and clickable in the frontend UI. (`start_capture`, `stop_capture`, and `capture_status` are implemented on the Rust backend; frontend wiring is pending.)
 - [ ] Errors during capture initialization are surfaced to the UI with logs.
+(Backend surfaces errors; UI display not yet implemented.)
 - [ ] UI supports target selection (full screen or window), mic toggle, and chunk duration.

 Testing & Debug
-- [ ] The `DEBUG_SAVE=1` env option causes debug chunk files to be saved for both audio & video to a `debug_output` folder.
+- [x] The `DEBUG_SAVE=1` env option causes debug chunk files to be saved for both audio & video to a `debug_output` folder.
+(Implemented via consumer thread writing `.raw` and `.json` files.)
-- [ ] The repo includes a README section detailing dependency installation on Fedora and a test plan including sample `gst-launch-1.0` commands to verify environment readiness.
+- [x] The repo includes a README section detailing dependency installation on Fedora and a test plan including sample `gst-launch-1.0` commands to verify environment readiness.

+**Phase 4 Verification Summary**
+- **What we implemented:** in-memory chunk structs (`CapturedChunk`), channel-based delivery to a background consumer thread, debug save to `debug_output/` when `DEBUG_SAVE=1`, and chunk metadata for both video and audio (including timestamps, sample rate, channels, resolution).
+- **What is complete:** chunk creation, metadata, consumer, and debug-persistence are implemented and compiled (`cargo check` succeeded).
+Audio and video chunks are produced independently and persisted to disk when debug mode is enabled.
+- **What is partially implemented / pending:** UI event emission of chunk boundaries (the consumer exists but does not yet forward events to the Tauri frontend); robust backpressure handling and A/V stream synchronization are not yet implemented and will be addressed in later phases.

 Quality & Non-goals
 -------------------